Select Page

 San Pedro can be legally purchased in the United States; therefore, members can grow San Pedro freely for ornamental purposes only.
 There should be no extraction or secretion from this medicine.

-ONAC does not recommend or authorize cultivation (or harvest in the case of Kambo) for any of these medicines.
+ONAC does not recommend or authorize cultivation or harvest of these medicines.

 Cultivation Guidelines for Cannabis:

-ONAC members may cultivate cannabis for personal use as follows:
+ONAC members may cultivate cannabis for personal facilitation as follows:

 * Plant location means that a member may be growing each plant at a different address.